noahsark769/AppleFeedback-SwiftUIFrameClearBackgroundTap/README.md

 # AppleFeedback-SwiftUIFrameClearBackgroundTap
 Demonstrates an issue with SwiftUI tapAction on Xcode 11 beta 4.
+This has been submitted as FB6748034

 To reproduce: